michaelnmmeyer/gutenberg/README.md

     $ gutenberg update

-The above executes again all submitted download queries, looking for newly added ebooks, and updates already downloaded ebooks.
+The above updates the Gutenberg catalog if necessary, then executes again all submitted download queries, looking for newly added ebooks and emended ones.

 If, for some reason, we're not interested anymore in a subject, we can stop automatically downloading new ebooks about it by issuing the following: